James McRae: International rowing career

 At the 2012 London Olympics, McRae won bronze in the men's quad in a time of 5:45.22.

 At the 2014 World Rowing Championships in Amsterdam he won bronze in the men's pair racing with Alexander Belonogoff.
 In 2016 along with Karsten Forsterling, Cameron Girdlestone and Belonogoff, McRae won the silver medal in the Australian quad to at the Rio Olympics 2016.

-Coaching career

-In 2021, McRae coached the Saint Peter's College First VIII to the schools first ever Schoolboy National Championship.
-This is something he had been building towards since he began coaching in 2015.